koorchik/js-validator-livr/README.md

  * Any number of rules for each field
  * Return together errors for all fields
  * Excludes all fields that do not have validation rules described
- * Has possibility to validatate complex hierarchical structures
+ * Has possibility to validate complex hierarchical structures
- * Easy to describe and undersand rules
+ * Easy to describe and understand rules
  * Returns understandable error codes(not error messages)
  * Easy to add own rules
  * Rules are be able to change results output ("trim", "nested\_object", for example)
  * Multipurpose (user input validation, configs validation, contracts programming etc)

+__You can find more rules in [livr-extra-rules](https://www.npmjs.com/package/livr-extra-rules)__

 # INSTALL